KxSystems/docs-v1/docs/dashboards/datagrid.md

 ![Screenshot](img/userconfiguration.jpg)

 !!!
+Warning "All Columns are available to End Users"
-Tip "User configuration will pick up all available columns from the query.
-Users can drag-into the available area, columns from source data; these will be removed from display.
-Reset reverts to default data view.
-This functionality is available to users of all permission types."
+    The User configuration will pick up all available columns from the <a href="#data-source">Data Source</a> query.
+Don't enable User Configuration if there are columns to remain hidden from users.

 When checked, a Configuration menu will appear in the Data Grid.